yu-hidaka/AD-DIFFI/README.md

 **"Adjusted DIFFI (AD-DIFFI): Robust Feature Importance for Mixed-Type Data in Isolation Forest"**

 ## Overview
-AD-DIFFI (Adjusted Depth-based Isolation Forest Feature Importance) is a novel feature importance method specifically designed for **mixed-type medical and biological data**.
-It addresses the inherent biases in the original DIFFI method when handling datasets with both continuous and binary features.
+AD-DIFFI (Adjusted Depth-based Isolation Forest Feature Importance) is a feature importance method specifically designed for **mixed-type medical and biological datasets**.

-### Key Features
-- **Root-Split-Only (RSO)**: Corrects the overestimation of binary noise by focusing on early splits.
+Standard DIFFI often exhibits **feature-type asymmetry**, where structural differences between continuous and binary features lead to **ranking distortion**.
+AD-DIFFI addresses these structural discrepancies and ensures more reliable feature assessment by integrating:

+- **Root-Split-Only (RSO)**: Focuses on early splits within the Isolation Forest to capture global structural information, mitigating the disproportionate influence of feature-type characteristics in deeper nodes.
-- **Z-score Normalization**: Standardizes importance scores using a noise-based baseline.
+- **Z-score Normalization**: Standardizes importance scores based on a **null Data Generating Process (DGP)**.
+This approach corrects structural asymmetries by evaluating the deviation from expected values under null conditions, ensuring comparability across diverse feature types.

-- **Reproducibility**: Automated data acquisition and preprocessing for all benchmark datasets.
+## Theoretical and Practical Validation
+The robustness of AD-DIFFI has been validated through:
+- **Quantification of Asymmetry**: Using a null DGP to formalize and quantify the structural gap between feature types, demonstrating that AD-DIFFI maintains equitable importance scores under non-informative conditions.
+- **Clinical Benchmarking**: Validated on multiple clinical datasets (e.g., Stroke, Thyroid, Hepatitis), where AD-DIFFI successfully identifies key predictors consistent with domain knowledge, even in the presence of mixed-type variables.
 ---

 ## Repository Structure